 Hello, I’m Abi Moore!

-I’m a singer/songwriter, but these days, I am most often Musical Director for Lincolnshire choirs Syncapella and Raised In Song and Nottingham singing groups The Nottingham Voice Collective (harmony workshops open to all) and The Nottingham Peoples’ Choir (promoting wellbeing and good mental health).
+I’m a singer/songwriter, but these days, I am most often Musical Director for my Lincolnshire choir Totally Vocally (previously Syncapella and Raised In Song.)
+I also lead Nottingham singing groups The Nottingham Voice Collective (harmony workshops open to all) and The Nottingham Peoples’ Choir (promoting wellbeing and good mental health).
 I am also a vocal workshop leader, specialising in teaching contemporary songs in acapella harmony, by ear.
 (You will never set your hands on a sheet of music or a score if you sing with me!)
 I also arrange and record music for acapella voices.
-I led the Stamford Arts Centre choir Woven Chords for two years, specialising in world music.
+I led the Stamford Arts Centre choir Woven Chords for two years, then specialising in world music.

 I live in Nottingham, where I’m pretty active in the community, enjoying my work with the Nottingham Writers’ Network, the Actors’ Workshop and Fiesta Flamenco dance school.
 But above all that, I’m a music addict.
 For me, there’s nothing quite like the natural high of making music together with others and I aim to infect everyone else with that joy too!

 My love of music started very early on and my school years involved singing and playing keyboards, drums and violin in school plays, musicals, choirs, jazz bands and orchestras.
 Whilst studying for my A Levels, I was also leading a gospel choir, performing with the Lincolnshire Youth Concert and Symphony orchestras, The Four Quarters String Quartet, the Boston Youth Jazz Orchestra and I was awarded Colours for Music for my contribution to my school’s musical life.